 Thomas (“TJ”) Lurie defends automobile manufacturers in product liability litigation.
-He has defended clients facing first-party and third-party bodily injury claims as well as construction defect matters involving product liability, a wrongful death claim and negligence claims brought against trucking companies.
-TJ has drafted complex pleadings and motions – ranging from discovery to dispositive motions and appellate briefs – and managed discovery and document review and production.
+He has defended clients facing first-party and third-party bodily injury claims as well as construction defect matters involving product liability, wrongful death automotive product liability claims and negligence claims brought against trucking companies.
+TJ also has commercial litigation experience in business disputes and consumer claims in the Midwest.
+He has drafted complex pleadings and motions – ranging from discovery to dispositive motions and appellate briefs – and managed discovery and document review and production.

-TJ has prepared liability cases for trial, including consulting accident reconstruction experts, arranging independent medical examinations, reviewing medical records to determine damages and deposing medical and engineering experts.
-He has argued discovery and dispositive motions in both state and federal court and argued in front of the Michigan Court of Appeals.
+TJ has prepared liability cases for trial, including deposing accident reconstruction, medical, and fire cause and origin experts, drafting motions in limine, and reviewing medical records to determine damages.
+He has argued discovery and dispositive motions in both state and federal court and successfully argued in front of the Michigan Court of Appeals.

 He has co-authored a chapter on product liability issues related to autonomous vehicles for a treatise published by the Practising Law Institute in 2021 and co-presented on liability issues related to autonomous vehicles at a seminar for insurance adjusters sponsored by the Property and Liability Resources Board.